Mahika20/cryptonite_taskphase_Mahika/Digesting_Documentation.md

 Correct argument!
 Here is the /flag file: pwn.college{kKSK5MATMaCJfrByiit9y8qmGfc.dVjM5QDL1YTN0czW}
 ```

 Flag link: pwn.college{kKSK5MATMaCJfrByiit9y8qmGfc.dVjM5QDL1YTN0czW}
 ## Challenge 3: Reading Manuals
 This level required us to  find a secret option in the challenge and use it to print the flag.
-I ran the command 'man challenge' to view the manual of challenge.
+I ran the command `man challenge` to view the manual of challenge.
 It gave the following prompt:
 ```
 CHALLENGE(1)                             Challenge Commands                             CHALLENGE(1)